-Tar sands crude oil pipeline company Enbridge repeatedly has shown itself to be an trustworthy partner.
+Tar sands crude oil pipeline company Enbridge repeatedly has shown itself to be an untrustworthy partner.
 Here are the two latest examples.

 Enbridge withheld information from the state of Michigan about problems with Line 5, the portion which passes underwater in the Straits of Mackinack (between Lake Huron and Lake Michigan).
 According to an Oct.
 27 AP report published by WOOD TV, Enbridge says it knew about pipeline damage 3 years ago: